 Entsminger is a graduate of the University of Northern Colorado and of the University of Colorado School of Law, where he was awarded the Charles N. Woodruff Natural Resources Law Fellowship.
 He and his family have been in Las Vegas for nearly 20 years.

-David L. Johnson is the deputy general manager of engineering and operations for the Water District (LVVWD) and Southern Nevada Water Authority.
+David L. Johnson is the deputy general manager of operations for the Las Vegas Valley Water District and Southern Nevada Water Authority.

 Johnson has been with the agency since 2004, serving as director of the Water Quality & Treatment department for the Southern Nevada Water Authority.
 He has more than 20 years of experience in chemical manufacturing management, water treatment and water quality management.
 Before arriving in Nevada, he worked in New York state and has held the positions of technical engineer, production manager, treatment manager and director.

 He earned a Bachelor of Science degree in chemical engineering from Purdue University and maintains Level 4 Water Treatment and Level 4 Distribution certifications from the Nevada Division of Environmental Protection.

 Johnson is a member of the American Water Works Association, the International Ozone Association and the Nevada Water & Wastewater Operator's Forum.

 He and his wife, Lisa, have lived in southern Nevada since 1998 and have four children.

 Colby Pellegrino is the Deputy General Manager of Resources for the Southern Nevada Water Authority and the Las Vegas Valley Water District.